 Take time to learn about the different types of meditation certification programs and find out if one of them is particularly valuable to you—is there a meditation teacher training course that specifically caters to the type of practise you wish to teach?
 Great!
 Get certified, prove yourself to students and give your business validity.

-One of the good things about taking a course, even if it’s an online meditation teacher training course, is that it will help you to find insurance [READ: How To Choose Insurance].
+One of the good things about taking a course, even if it’s an online meditation teacher training course, is that it will help you to find coverage [How To Choose Insurance].

-You are going to need to find insurance before beginning to teach.
-If you do not, you could very well end up with an accident that leads to a lawsuit that completely destroys your business.
+You are going to need to find coverage before beginning to teach.
+If you do not, you could end up in trouble.

-The good news about insurance for meditation teachers is that it is easy to get and it is cheap.
+The good news about coverage for meditation teachers is that it is easy to get and it is cheap.

-When I called up the insurance company to workout my own meditation teacher insurance, I was simply asked to document the type of tuition and experiences I have (eg. had I gone to seminars, taken courses, had experience in teaching, read books, etc.).
+When I called up the company to workout my own meditation teacher coverage, I was simply asked to document the type of tuition and experiences I have (eg. had I gone to seminars, taken courses, had experience in teaching, read books, etc.).

-Compared to many other holistic teaching positions, finding insurance for meditation teachers is very easy.
+Compared to many other holistic teaching positions, finding coverage for meditation teachers is very easy.

 7: Create A Space (Or Find One)